Oil Pulling: An ancient Ayurvedic treatment, or is it?

 The last bit in this article about your gum and teeth health (and probably more important and pertinent):

 Every Ayurvedic practitioner should know that your gums are nothing more than an extension of the muscle tissue of your system.
-If your gums are receding it is a imbalance of some sort in your muscle tissue or what you are doing to your mouth, like sweet toothpaste…. is destroying your gum health.
+If your gums are receding it is an imbalance in your muscle tissue or what you are doing to your mouth, like sweet toothpaste…. is destroying your gum health.
 Your gum and tooth health has more to do with your digestion and the state of the balance of your tissues health than any coconut oil pulling nonsense will ever do for you.

 Your teeth health is dependent upon the health of your bone tissue in the same way as your muscle to your gums.
 Yes, what you use to clean them and what you eat will have an effect but the main state of your teeth and gums health is not going to be found thru oil pulling.